The purpose of the math placement test is to determine your

 Additional Frequently Asked Questions

-Q: Why should I prepare for this test?
+Q: How do I prepare for the math placement test?

 Q: When is the placement test given?

 A: The placement test is given during New Student Registration in the morning.
 In the afternoon your adviser will